How to Host a Summer Book Club for Kids: Charlotte’s Web

 I loved seeing the creative webs each girl made, and even more, I loved seeing the kind words they wrote about each other.

 After we finished the craft, the girls went outside to eat, and our final activity was to watch the movie.
-That was another of Sophia’s ideas, and all of her guests really loved it.
+That was another of my daughter’s ideas, and all of her guests really loved it.
 (We watched the real-people version, not the cartoon.)

 5. Plan thematic food